-This examination is given three times per year, on designated days in, January, May and August.
+This examination is given three times per year, on designated days in January, May and August.
 The examination is based on reading lists (one for each area), which are prepared and periodically revised by the faculty.
 Copies may be obtained from the departmental website.

-The candidate must notify the Director of Graduate Studies, at least 60 days in advance of the examination date, that he/she will take the examination.
-This notification should be submitted in writing and outline the areas in which the student will be examined (three in the major area and the fourth in the minor area).
+The candidate must notify the director of graduate studies at least 60 days in advance of the examination date that he/she will take the examination.
+This notification should be submitted in writing and outline the areas in which the student will be examined (the major area, Hispanic Applied Linguistics, and the minor area, Latin American/Spanish/Latino(a) literatures and cultures).